aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_observability/index.md

 <span class="image">![PTQ](PTQ2.png?raw=true)</span>

-For the queries listed above in the previous section, this section contains individual metrics about each query ID with stats like concurrency(calculated as a function of the timespan and total Query_time), exec time, rows sent, rows examine etc. This also provides the number of occurrences of a query in the log.
+For the queries listed above in the previous section, this section contains individual metrics about each query ID with stats like concurrency(calculated as a function of the timespan and total Query_time), exec time, rows sent, rows examine etc. This also provides the number of occurrences of a query in the slow log.
+You can collect these slow logs in a file and call them as slow_query_log3.

 <span class="image">![PTQ](PTQ3.png?raw=true)</span>